The authoritative guide to ensuring science and technology make life on Earth better, not worse.

 But in recent weeks, many climate-focused progressives, including Bill McKibben and New York Representative Alexandria Ocasio-Cortez, have pressed for such voters not to sit out the race or vote for a third-party candidate like the Green Party’s Jill Stein.

-Costa Samaras, a climate and energy researcher at Carnegie-Mellon University who was chief White House adviser for the clean-energy transition through 2022 and 2023, said he understands some voters’ frustrations that climate has taken a backseat in the election.
+Costa Samaras, a climate and energy researcher at Carnegie-Mellon University, and former chief adviser for the clean-energy transition at the White House Office of Science and Technology Policy, said he understands some voters’ frustrations that climate has taken a backseat in the election.

 “Every ton of CO2 matters, so we need to be pushing as hard as we can to reduce climate pollution everywhere faster,” Samaras said in an interview.
 “But I think, overall, the type of pathway that the Biden-Harris administration has laid out will enable the continuation of a decarbonization coalition that gets us to a zero-carbon economy as soon as possible.”